 NOTE: If you find that, despite your best efforts, you continue to get moisture build up inside the unit AND/OR if the internal temperature of the enclosure reaches 160° F, you can go the other route and drill an opening in the bottom of the enclosure and cover with window screen.
 Just keep in mind that if you live in a very cold winter environment, that the unit may not function without covering the opening.

 I have the LUX, UV and Lightning sensors all in a separate enclosure with a clear cover.
 The UV sensor needs to not be covered by the plexiglass.
-So, you will want to cut out a 1 3/4 in square over the UV sensor and cover it with a 2 in square of the teflon sheet.
+So, you will want to cut out a 3/4 in square over the UV sensor and cover it with a 2 in square of quartz glass sheet.
 This will allow the UV light to pass through and reach the sensor underneath.
 This is critical as most the case cover blocks UV light from passing through but you also don't want the UV light entering the LUX sensor either.

 One additional note about the LUX sensor is that if it becomes saturated with light (begins sending back readings of 0 or 65K), you can optionally get a 1 in square piece of very light tint to place over the sensor.
 This will reduce the accuracy of the lux sensor in low light but will keep it from sending back nonsense as well.